 Perhaps the only thing more impressive about the NFL draft than the amount of time it takes to complete all seven rounds is the amount of grades produced in the aftermath of each selection.
 The draft’s winners and losers are decided before any pick plays a down of professional football.

 For all the immediate evaluation that is done, it is impossible to fairly assess a draft class without data and the gift of time.
 Starting with 2010, 110 Sports is going back and grading every NFL draft of the past decade on a team-by-team basis.

 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The 2013 NFL Draft re-grade makes its debut with the AFC East.
+The 2014 NFL Draft re-grade begins with the AFC East.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.

 Picks: WR Sammy Watkins (4th overall), OT Cyrus Kouandjio (44), LB Preston Brown (73), DB Ross Cockrell (109), OG Cyril Richardson (153), LB Randell Johnson (221), OT Seantrel Henderson (237)

 Best pick: Preston Brown

 Brown increased his tackle production four years in a row to start his career.
 He posted 109 as a rookie, 120 in 2015, 139 in 2016 and a league-leading 144 in 2017.
 Bobby Wagner was the only player with more tackles in that span than Brown, who ranks seventh in total tackles with 609 since entering the league.
 He’s been nowhere near as effective after leaving Buffalo in 2018 but still has more appearances and starts than any other player the Bills drafted.